pyyupsk/Load-Tester/README.md

 Load-Tester.exe https://example.com -n 1000 -c 100 -p proxies.txt
 ```

-## ⚠️ Disclaimer
+## ⚠️ Important Note

-**Please use this tool responsibly.** Load testing can impact the performance and availability of web servers and services.
-Always ensure you have permission to test the target server, and avoid performing tests on production environments without prior consent from the server owner.
-The authors of this tool are not liable for any damages, downtime, or adverse effects resulting from the use of this software.
-By using this tool, you acknowledge that you understand the risks involved and agree to use it at your own discretion.
+**Use this tool responsibly.** Load testing can significantly affect the performance and availability of web servers.
+Always ensure you have permission to test the target server, especially if it's a production environment.
+Running tests without authorization could lead to unintended consequences and potential legal issues.

+The authors of this tool cannot be held liable for any damages, downtime, or other adverse effects that may arise from its use.
+By utilizing this tool, you agree to accept all risks and responsibilities associated with your actions.

 ## 🤝 Contributing

-We welcome contributions to enhance this project!
+Contributions are welcome!
+If you have suggestions for improvements or features, feel free to submit a pull request or open an issue.

 ## 📝 License